 Establishing a process for auditing college resources, services, course content etc. for accessibility compliance.

-Identifying educational training opportunities for faculty and staff about resources available to ensure accessible content.
+Identifying educational training opportunities for faculty and staff about resources available to ensure accessibility..

 ARTICLE 3: COMMITTEE MEMBERSHIP, SELECTION AND RECALL

-The membership of The Committee is ideally composed of 12-14 members which reflect a relevant cross-section of the WNC academic college community and consists of:
+The membership of The Committee is ideally composed of 10-12 members which reflect a relevant cross-section of the WNC academic college community and consists of: